Consequences of Sleep Apnea – Las Vegas, NV

 Sleep apnea increases your risk for insulin resistance, one of the key factors in diabetes.
 For patients who have been previously diagnosed with diabetes, untreated sleep apnea makes it more difficult to manage their glucose levels.

-There’s also a greater chance of developing metabolic syndrome as well, which is a collection of risk factors that includes high blood sugar, high blood pressure, high LDL cholesterol, and an unhealthy waist circumference.
+There’s also a greater chance of developing metabolic syndrome, which is a collection of risk factors that includes high blood sugar, high blood pressure, high LDL cholesterol, and an unhealthy waist circumference.

-In addition to breathing difficulties during sleep, sleep apnea can increase the risk of complications around adult asthma.
+In addition to breathing difficulties during sleep, sleep apnea can increase the risk of complications associated with adult asthma.

 With sleep apnea, the risk for obesity goes up significantly, which then has a negative impact on your entire body and increases the strain on your heart.